Shakir-Hussain12/inotebook/README.md

 > To run the project, execute the following command:
 - npm start

-> To run Server Side, execute the following commands:
+> To run the Server Side, execute the following commands:
 - cd backend
 - npm start